x64dbg/blog/_posts/09-07-2016-introducing-contemporary-reverse-engineering-technique-to-real-world-use.md

 website: http://x64dbg.com
 ---

-## How do we reverse engineer a program these days
+## How do we reverse engineer a program these days?

 For many guys, reverse engineering is just a simple "NOP" -- Set a breakpoint on MessageBox, run, then trace back the stack and revert some conditional jumps.
 But when we are faced with more programs, things change.